 Where to stay in Siem Reap

-The Siem Reap River cuts through the middle of the city, making it quite small.
-The majority of holiday accommodations are located in the Old French Quarter, a large area that includes neighborhoods like Temple Town, City Centre, and Pub Street.
+The Siem Reap River cuts through the middle of the city, and the central area is quite small.
+The majority of holiday accommodations are located in the Old French Quarter, an area that includes neighborhoods like Temple Town, City Centre, and Pub Street.
 The Wat Bo neighborhood, which is just over the river from the Old French Quarter, is as convenient but a little quieter.
 There are a host of places to stay in Siem Reap – here’s our pick of the luxury places to stay in Siem Reap, mid-range places to stay in Siem Reap, and budget accommodations in Siem Reap.

 The 4-star Siem Reap Memoire d’Angkor Boutique Hotel offers personalized service and comfort with its lovely Zen-style rooms and art gallery.
 The outdoor pool and fitness center are open to visitors and there is free WiFi access throughout.
 You’ll be welcomed with stylish furniture and a free fruit platter in your room, where you’ll also find a workstation, a flat-screen TV, and a personal safe the size of a laptop.
 Private bathrooms come with free toiletries, a shower, and toothbrushes.
 This is a great mid-range hotel option in Siem Reap and you can book a room here.